How can I quickly find answers to frequently asked questions?

-You can't delete an issue from a queue, but you can close it with a resolution.
+You cannot delete an issue from a queue, but you can close it with an appropriate resolution.
 For example, you can close duplicate issues with the Duplicate resolution or use the Canceled resolution to close issues created by mistake.

-To delete the issues you no longer need, move them to a special queue, then delete it:
+If you want to erase unnecessary issues, move them to a special queue and then delete it:

 Each issue can have only one assignee.
 To organize work involving multiple people: